hsiehScalAR/AdaptiveSamplingIntermittentComms/README.md

    * `FTLE_computation.m`: Computes the FTLE of the double gyre, outputs the data required for the `Setup.py` file
    * `time_dep_double_gyre.m`: Time dependent double gyre

+# Important Note:

+The path variables need to be adjusted in order for the program to execute correctly!
+Path variables in files:
+`TestIntermittent.py`
+`Setup.py`
+`GaussianProcess.py`
+`ErrorAnalysis.py`

+Also important, the file `SpatioTemporal.py` needs to be copied in the location of the kernels of the GPy package, in my case it was: `/home/hannes/anaconda3/lib/python3.7/site-packages/GPy/kern/src`

 ## Support